open5e/open5e/static/markdown/classes/bard.md

 #### Cantrips

-You know two cantrips of your choice from the srd:bard-spells.
+You know two cantrips of your choice from the <a href="/spells/by-class/bard">Bard Spell List</a>.
 You learn additional bard cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Bard table.